Scurby/deb7/README.md

 When you type this command, you will be taken into a text editor session with the file that defines sudo privileges pre-loaded.
 We will have to add our user to this file to grant our desired access rights.

-Find the part of the file that is labeled "User privilege specification".
+Find the part of the file that is labeled "Allow members of group sudo to execute any command".
 It should look something like this:

-	# User privilege specification
+	# Allow members of group sudo to execute any command
-	root    ALL=(ALL:ALL) ALL
+	%sudo   ALL=(ALL:ALL) ALL

-We give a user sudo privileges by copying the line beginning with "root" and pasting it after.
-We then change the user "root" on the new line to our new user, like this:
+We give a user sudo privileges by copying the line beginning with "%sudo" and pasting it after.
+We then change the user "%sudo" on the new line to our new user, like this:

-	# User privilege specification
+	# Allow members of group sudo to execute any command
-	root        ALL=(ALL:ALL) ALL
+	%sudo   ALL=(ALL:ALL) ALL
-	newuser    ALL=(ALL:ALL) ALL
+	%newuser   ALL=(ALL:ALL) ALL

 We can now save the file and close it.
 By default, you can do that by typing Ctrl-X and then typing "Y" and pressing "Enter".
 ****************